 (3) An electrical contractor’s licence is, by operation of this subregulation, suspended during any period for which the prescribed policy of insurance is not held in respect of the work of the electrical contractor.

-[Regulation 43 amended by Gazette 2 May 2000 p.
+[Regulation 43 amended: Gazette 2 May 2000 p.
 2115; 31 Dec 2007 p.
 6512.]

 44. Renewal of registration of licence